 Formatted as shown in Figure 7.5.2-2A or 7.5.2-4B for all structures.

-BREAKDOWN OF BRIDGE RATING
+BREAKDOWN OF BRIDGE RATING (SUPPLEMENTAL)

-Tabular listing of all bridge elements that must be rated to determine the rating of the bridge and at all points of interest as described in Subsection 7.2.2.
+Tabular listing of controlling rating locations and rating values for all bridge elements that must be rated.
+These ratings shall be summarized from those developed by rating at all points of interest as described in Subsection 7.2.2.
+For example, if flexure controls a beam element, report the controlling locations for flexure, not every point of interest, cover plate transition, splice, repair location, and support.
 All ratings below statutory shall have the text highlighted with the appropriate color.
-The controlling rating cell shall be shaded solid with the appropriate color, Green (red=0, green=176, blue=80), Yellow (red=255, green=255, blue=0), Red (red=255, green=0, blue=0), and the text shall be bold.
+The controlling rating cells shall be shaded solid with the appropriate color, Green (red=0, green=176, blue=80), Yellow (red=255, green=255, blue=0), Red (red=255, green=0, blue=0), and the text shall be bold.
 For legibility, the font color for red and green shading and highlighting shall be white.
 All cells in the Breakdown shall be filled in.
 Elements that do not require a rating shall be noted with a dash.

 When alternative ratings using actual lane locations are provided, then these ratings shall be performed at the same points of interest and placed underneath the original ratings at each row.
 The cells are to be shaded and formatted as described above.
 These rating values shall be the controlling ratings for these members.